Voltage change for Eltek Flatpack2 48/2000 HE R5.3 SW: 3.00 ...

 ..

-The last two bytes of setdefaultvolt is the voltage we want, low byte first.
+The last two bytes of setdefaultvolt represent the voltage we want, starting with the low byte.

-you use the serial number as part of the login process.
+To initiate communication, the serial number forms part of the login procedure.

 ..